Promotion to Associate Professor

 - Participation in formal SOM and UMB community outreach.

-- Sustained contributions to the Department’s educational mission: For at least three years immediately prior to the nomination; the individual should meet or exceed the threshold criteria for Education set forth for those academic years in the Inventory of Activities (“activity matrix”).
+Sustained contributions to the Department’s educational mission: For at least three years immediately prior to the nomination; the individual should meet or exceed the threshold criteria for Education set forth for those academic years in the Activity Inventory.
 Educational activities should be “Department-centric.”
-Valued educational activities center upon teaching: Department residents and fellows; medical students on clinical Anesthesiology rotations; and, (while expressly representing the Department) pre-clinical medical students and graduate students (e.g., GPILS).
+Valued educational activities center upon teaching: Department residents and fellows; medical students on clinical Anesthesiology rotations; and, (while expressly representing the Department) pre-clinical medical students and graduate students.

-- Resident Teaching Scores > 50%ile; excellent to outstanding record of medical/graduate student teaching scores (e.g., >4/5 or 8.5/10, with supportive comments) for multiple lectures;
+- Resident Teaching Scores > 50%ile of department faculty as measured by the resident teaching scores; excellent to outstanding record of medical/graduate student teaching scores (e.g., > 4/5 or 8.5/10, with supportive comments) for multiple lectures;

 - Developing new educational tools/curricula used here (Department/SOM) or elsewhere in the training of medical students, anesthesiology residents, or anesthesiology fellows;